 4. Attach the reflux condenser by loosening the large clamp and adjusting the ground joints (see Figure 1).
 Raise your HELP card.
 A lab assistant will come to turn on the water and set the hotplate.

-5. Heat the reaction mixture with a gentle reflux (ca 1 drop refluxing per second) for 45 minutes.
-The mark on the heater corresponds to the necessary power to get a gentle reflux.
+5. Heat the reaction mixture to obtain gentle reflux (approximately 1 drop refluxing per second) for 45 minutes.

 Figure 1.
 Setup for heating the reaction mixture under reflux